 Department faculty have authored more than 700 peer reviewed articles on public policy.

-Below please find recent examples of our work to advance healthcare public policy.
-Articles were published in our newsletter, the Frontiers of Medicine.
+Find recent examples of our work to advance healthcare public policy in our newsletter, the Frontiers of Medicine.